zeit-io/zeit-user-docs/docs/freiberufler/zeiterfassung.en.md

 !!!
 Info
     In this form, exactly one time recording is always recorded per project/task and day.
-    If you want to record multiple time recordings per day and project/task, then you must use the timer or calendar and also specify start and stop times.
+    If you want to record multiple time recordings for the exact same day and project/task, then you must use the timer or calendar and also specify start and stop times.

 ## Daily form